listerr/ap4rc/README_DOVECOT.md

 ### Notes

 - Searching by password might not give good performance if you have a LOT of users.
-- If dovecot's `auth_debug` is enabled, the SQL query (and hence the user's password) can be logged.
-Ensure `auth_debug` is turned off on production servers.
-Newer versions of Dovecot allow better filtering of log events (see `log_debug`)

 ## Preventing users from using roundcube password with IMAP